Bit-Flare/Worldforge/System Doc.md

 #### Alternative Skills
 Skills for different styles or genres of campaigns

 **History:** Knowledge of the past.
 Can be specialized with stunts.
-For games where this is a distinction between mythology and history
+For games where there is a distinction between mythology and history

 **Computers:** Advanced technological skills